-- Healthy fats: egg yolks, avocado, nut butter, MCT oil powder, coconut oil
+- Healthy fats: Egg yolks, avocado, nut butter, MCT oil powder, and coconut oil

 - Protein: Collagen or grass-fed whey protein powder

-- Produce: Leafy greens like spinach or kale or berries like blueberries or raspberries.
-See the full list of approved keto fruits.
+- Veggies and fruits: Leafy greens like spinach and kale, berries like blueberries and raspberries, and the full list of approved keto fruits

-Have some fun with different combinations to find what you like best, or try our favorite recipes:
+Have some fun with different combinations to find what you like best, or try these recipes:

-That being said, social gatherings are a necessary and enjoyable part of life.
-If you want to have a drink from time to time, it’s good to know what’s best.
+That said, social gatherings are a necessary and enjoyable part of life.
+If you feel like drinking alcohol from time to time, it’s wise to know what’s best.

-Here’s a piece of advice you won’t hear every day: Your best bet is sticking with hard liquor.
-In liquors like tequila or mezcal the sugar is converted to ethyl alcohol when created.
+Here’s a piece of advice you won’t hear every day: Your best bet is hard liquor.
+In liquors like tequila or mezcal, the sugar converts to ethyl alcohol.
 This means they won’t affect insulin and blood sugar like other alcohols.

-- Dry red wine.
-This may come as a surprise, but a 5-ounce pour of cabernet contains less than 4 grams of carbs[*].
-Dry Farm Wines also provides keto-friendly wines.
+- Dry red wine — it may come as a surprise, but a 5-ounce pour of Cabernet contains less than 4 grams of carbs; Dry Farm Wines provides keto-friendly wines[*]

-All forms of soda are excluded on keto, including:
+All forms of soda are excluded from keto, including:

 - Regular soda